Ini Ememobong: Education

-He later moved to St. Mary's Science College, Abak where he emerged as the Editor-in-Chief of the School's Press Club.
+He later moved to St. Mary's Science College, Abak, where he emerged as the editor-in-chief of the school's press club.
 He was also a compere at many events on campus.

-In 2000, he was offered admission to study Linguistics and Nigerian Languages and in 2005, he obtained the Bachelor of Arts degree in Linguistics.
+In 2000, he was offered admission to study linguistics and Nigerian languages and in 2005, he obtained the Bachelor of Arts degree in linguistics.
 It was in his time that the department witnessed a renaissance, particularly in student's politics and socials.
-His effective and fervent interventions and advocacy remains indelible in the minds of his colleagues.
-It is acknowledged that he motivated other students in the department to contest for elections within and outside the department.
+His effective and fervent interventions and advocacy remain indelible in the minds of his colleagues.
+It is acknowledged that he motivated other students in the department to contest elections within and outside the department.

 Upon graduation, he was mobilized for the National Youth Service Scheme and posted to Taraba.
 At camp, he served with OBS (the media house of the camp).
-He was subsequently posted to Darul Arkam Koranic school, where he taught English Language.
-He became the first chairman of the Editorial Board CDS group in Taraba.
+He was subsequently posted to Darul Arkam Koranic School, where he taught English language.
+He became the first chairman of the editorial board CDS group in Taraba.
 Using that office, he published the first newsletter by NYSC Taraba.
 He published this newsletter by taking a loan from the NYSC, using his allowance as the collateral.
-He started an inspiration talk show on radio Taraba and in less than three months the show became quite popular.
-While in Taraba, he was hosted by top dignitaries like the Deputy Governor, the Emir of Muri, among others, in recognition of his excellent services to their state.
+He started an inspirational talk show on the radio Taraba and in less than three months the show became quite popular.
+While in Taraba, he was hosted by top dignitaries like the deputy governor, and the emir of Muri, among others, in recognition of his excellent services to their state.